-Another approach is contained in the notes that accompany the lecture slides.
+Read the notes: Another approach is contained in the notes that accompany the lecture slides.
 There the material is presented in a condensed way, skipping all details and irrelevant side stories, but in many cases including illustrations, not from your textbook, that I think may give you a more visual way of remembering the various phases of stellar evolution, or a visual guide for trying to tell the story yourself.

-Here is a condensed summary of what I consider to be the most important features of each chapter.
+The next pages contain a condensed summary of what I consider to be the most important features of each chapter.
 Suggested end of chapter questions, and excluded sections, are listed for each chapter.